13 Worst Airports to Fly Into, According to Pilots

 - It's in the middle of nowhere, and almost completely deserted.

-Coming in at number five on Honeywell’s list of most-despised airports, this one is a major pain in large part because it’s the most heavily guarded airspace in the world, seriously restricting pilots’ options (unless they want to have a fighter jet roll up next to them).
-Plus, there are those sharp turns along the Potomac River, making landing slightly a pain.
+This despised airport is a major pain in large part because it's the most heavily guarded airspace in the world, seriously restricting pilots' options (unless they want to have a fighter jet roll up next to them).
+Plus, there are those sharp turns along the Potomac River, making landing a serious pain.

-Another airport stuck in the center of a mountainous region, this one has the added attraction of being absent a control tower and often experiencing below-freezing temperatures (not ideal for flying).
-It’s no wonder it took the number-three spot on Honeywell’s list of most-hated airports.
+Another airport stuck in the center of a mountainous region, the rinky-dink Bert Mooney has the added attraction of being absent a control tower and often experiencing below-freezing temperatures (obviously not ideal for flying).
+It's no wonder it was high on Honeywell's list of most-hated airports.

-Taking the number-six spot on Honeywell’s list, this airport terrain filled with mountains and glacier along with intense turbulence due to its location next to the often very cold Gastineau Channel.
+This airport terrain is filled with mountains and glaciers that planes have to dodge along with intense turbulence due to its location next to the often very cold Gastineau Channel.
 It was so unnerving to fly into that researchers at the National Center for Atmospheric Research, the Federal Aviation Administration, and Alaska Airlines worked together to develop an electronic monitoring system to track when there is a quick shift in wind speed and direction.

-The ninth most-hated airport by pilots, per Honeywell, pilots can always count on serious tailwinds as they approach, and terrain issues as they land.
-As a retired airline captain explained to USA Today, “There is no electronic glide slope (vertical guidance) provided.”
+According to Honeywell, pilots can always count on serious tailwinds as they approach San Diego International Airport, and terrain issues as they land.
+As a retired airline captain explained to USA Today, "There is no electronic glide slope (vertical guidance) provided."

 This massive airport can be a pain for plenty of passengers trying to catch a connecting flight, but for pilots, the wind there is what's most frustrating.